Zero-Permutation Jet-Parton Assignment using a Self-Attention Network: Results

 \subsection{Performance}

-Jet-parton assignments are used to reconstruct the signal topology, but by checking for the topological validity it can also be used to reject background events.
+Jet-parton assignments are used to reconstruct the signal topology by checking for topological validity, which also helps to reject background events.
 Therefore, in this study, we measure not only the fraction of correct assignment for the matched \ttbar\ events but also the rejection rates for unmatched \ttbar\ and multijet events.

-Figure~\ref{fig:entropy} shows the predictive entropy distributions of \saja\ with and without additional jet shape variables.
+Figure~\ref{fig:entropy} shows the distributions of predictive entropies for SaJa and SaJa with extra jet shape features.
 Correctly assigned \ttbar\ events have lower uncertainty than wrongly assigned \ttbar, unmatched \ttbar, or multijet events.
 As expected, the predictive entropy can be used to effectively veto wrong assignments and background events.
 For \saja\ without jet shape variables, the second peak near $\mathbb{H}[\hat{Y}]=0.2$ in the correct \ttbar\ assignment distribution is due to events where one or two of the $b$ jets are not $b$ tagged and there are no mistagged jets.
 This undesired second peak is not observed in the case of \saja\ with jet shape variables, which implies the jet shape variables are giving \saja\ $b$ tag information.
 Since \textsc{Delphes} only gives a binary classification for $b$ tagging, while in a real experiment the $b$ tag information is given as a probability, the performance of \saja\ without jet shape variables would be closer to our \saja\ plus jet shape variables case.
 The multijet distribution is smoother and more Gaussian than the other distributions, peaking at a larger entropy point.
 This means that the predictive entropy of \saja\ works well as an out-of-distribution detection method, even though it was only trained on matched $t\bar{t}$ events, without any additional training or uncertainty calibrations.
-With an alternative training scheme incorporating the expected SM channels, this method could potentially be used for a model-independent new physics search.
+With an alternative training scheme incorporating the expected SM channels, this method has the potential as a model-agnostic approach for new physics search.